botman/studio/readme.md

 5. Build awesome bots!

+> If you want to use the Slack RTM API, simply call `php artisan botman:listen` to let your bot connect to your Slack channel!

 ## License

 BotMan and this boilerplate is free software distributed under the terms of the MIT license.